 Form ADV Part 1 and Form ADV Part II

-Each SEC-registered investment manager must update Part 1 of its Form ADV and file it with the SEC on an annual basis within ninety (90) days after the end of its fiscal year (typically by March 31, 2010).
-In addition, certain Form ADV information must be amended promptly if it becomes inaccurate.
-Investment managers should refer to the Form ADV instructions (which can be found on the SEC’s website) or contact counsel to determine whether any of their Form ADV information must be updated promptly.
+SEC-registered investment managers must update Part 1 of their Form ADV and file it with the SEC on an annual basis within ninety (90) days after the end of their fiscal year.
+For most SEC-registered investment managers, this means by March 31, 2009.
+In addition, certain Form ADV information must be amended promptly if it has become inaccurate.
+Investment managers should refer to the Form ADV instructions (which can be found on the SEC’s Web site) or contact counsel to determine whether any of their Form ADV information must be updated promptly.

-Part II of Form ADV must also be updated annually, and either Part II or an equivalent “brochure” containing the information required by Part II must be delivered, or offered in writing to be delivered upon request, to all of the investment manager’s “clients” (i.e., funds, managed accounts and other parties to which the investment manager charges a fee) some time during the upcoming fiscal year.
+Part II of Form ADV must also be updated annually, and either Part II or an equivalent “brochure” containing the information required by Part II must be delivered, or offered in writing to be delivered upon request, to all of an investment manager’s “clients” (i.e., funds, managed accounts and other parties to which the investment manager charges a fee) sometime during the upcoming fiscal year.
 If a client requests a copy of Part II or the brochure, it must be mailed or delivered to such client within seven (7) days of receipt of the request.
-Although fund investors are not currently clients under the Advisers Act, we suggest that Part II be offered to such investors.

 In addition, certain states also require that investment managers file their Form ADV with state regulatory authorities, and some states require a paper filing.
-In general, special attention should be paid to the requirements of any state in which the investment manager has a place of business or more than five non-exempt clients.
 State-registered investment managers should also consider any other requirements in the states in which they are registered.
-Generally, a state-registered investment manager will need to register in every state in which they do business with non-exempt clients.

-The blue sky laws of many states require that a hard copy of Form D be filed with the relevant state authority within fifteen (15) days following the initial sale of interests or shares in a state.
+The blue sky laws of many states require that a Form D be filed with the relevant state authority within fifteen (15) days following the initial sale of interests or shares in a state.
 In addition, the blue sky laws generally require that filings previously made be updated from time to time to reflect certain changes, and some states require filings on a periodic basis.
 In considering blue sky filings, investment managers should pay special attention to: (i) new states where they intend to sell (or recently sold) interests or shares; (ii) states where they have sold interests or shares but did not file a Form D; and (iii) states from which investors have made additional investments.
-The regulatory penalties for failing to make filings on time can be significant and may also result in a requirement to offer rescission to each investor in a state.

 Other Regulatory Filings